ON-LINE vs.

 problems may not be readily recognized.

-different media’s specifications.
-The digital videotape
+media’s specifications.
+The digital videotape formats DVCAM

-use in their placement in the editing software’s timeline.
+placement in the editing software’s timeline.

-a tape recording.
+tape recording.
 More than one university broadcast school

 graduate has winced when I first introduced them to its